VigneshVSV/hololinked/README.md

 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement (HTTP Server will support only JSON serializer).
 Default is JSON serializer based on msgspec.
 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async
 - have flexibility in process architecture - run HTTP Server & python object in separate processes or in the same process, combine multiple objects in same server etc.
-- choose from multiple ZeroMQ Transport methods - TCP for direct network access (apart from HTTP), IPC for multi-process same-PC applications, INPROC for multi-threaded applications.
+- choose from multiple ZeroMQ Transport methods - TCP for direct network access (apart from HTTP), IPC for multi-process same-PC applications (like shown in example above), INPROC for multi-threaded applications.

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.